byronogis/web-component-starter/README.md

 ## Checklist

-- Rename `web-component-starter`, `WebComponentStarter` with your component name.
+- Change `web-component-starter`, `WebComponentStarter` with your component name.
-- Rename `src/components/WebComponentStarter.js` with your component name.
+- Rename `packages/core/src/components/WebComponentStarter.js` with your component name.
 - Change the author name in LICENSE.
 - Clean up the READMEs.